FarronF/limerick-council-meetings/meetings/2015/09/28-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 21st July 2015.md

 Legal advice was sought in relation to this Question and I set out details

-of the advice received hereunder for your attention:--- 13
+of the advice received hereunder for your attention:
+---
+13

 **“*To deal with this Question, one has to consider Section 183 of the***